Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] User 1: Project Administrators.
 User 2: Contributors.
 - [ ] User 1: Project Administrators.
 User 2: Stakeholders.
 - [ ] User 1: Contributors.
 User 2: Project Administrators.

-### You plan to update the Azure DevOps strategy of your company.
-You need to identify the following issues as they occur during the company's development process: -> Licensing violations -> Prohibited libraries Solution: You implement continuous deployment.
-Does this meet the goal?

-- [ ] Yes
-- [x] No

 ### HOTSPOT - You have a project in Azure DevOps that has three teams as shown in the Teams exhibit.
 (Click the Teams tab.)